mchannon/hashsite/README.md

 Launch Hashsite, and now you can read out the letters and numbers that will save your life.

-The tools we currently have for communicating location are: street addresses, lat/lon strings, and a small collection of proprietary geocoding products that have done their best to lock that problem up behind a paywall and a terms of service.
-None of them solve it well.
+The tools we currently have for communicating location are: street addresses, lat/lon strings, and a small collection of proprietary geocoding products.

 ### The failure of street addresses

 A building address is a billing artifact designed for mail sorting.
 It does not tell you which entrance to use, where to park, which gate is the service gate, which of three buildings on a campus is the right one, or where the ambulance entrance is.
 It is not a usable delivery point, a usable pickup point, or a usable patient entrance.
-It is frequently not even accurate.
+Forget precision and accuracy — addresses often break their own rules.

 ### The failure of lat/lon